 The success of clinical research software at your institution is highly dependent on your end users.
 User adoption and system training are critical to establishing reliable processes and effective use of a system across your entire enterprise.
 Here are six steps to help ensure your end users are using your clinical research software consistently and accurately:

 1. Know your end users

-When implementing a system, it’s important to know upfront who at your organization will be using it.
-Create a plan early in the implementation process that details who will be required to use each part of the system.
-Identify groups of end users by the parts of the system they’ll be using.
+When implementing a system, it’s important to know upfront who at your organization will use it.
+Create a plan early on in the implementation process by detailing who is required to use each part of the system.
+Identify groups of end users by the parts of the system they’ll use.
 This grouping allows you to cater training and messaging based on each group’s specific system use, as well as job-related challenges.

 2. Mandate system use

 If system use isn’t mandated to the appropriate individuals, organizations run the risk of inconsistent and inaccurate reporting.
 End users may simply not use the system, making it difficult to draw any conclusions from system reports.
 This inaccuracy creates downstream problems and ultimately reduces the return on investment you see from technology at your institution.
 Mandate the use of your research software for the individuals you identified in the previous step to reduce gaps in system use and promote greater operational insights.

 Download your copy of the 2018 State of Technology in Clinical Research eBook to learn even more about the factors impacting the success of technology at research organizations.

 To end users, clinical research software can quickly gain a negative reputation as just another system to log into and enter data.
 This negative perception can be detrimental to user adoption and might discourage them from logging into the system.
 To combat this, identify the challenges your technology addresses and communicate them to end users.
 Encourage system use and increase enthusiasm for training by showing end users how using the system benefits them in the short and long term.

 4. Follow a communication plan